henry-anderson/PingAPI/usage/listener.md

 # Creating a basic listener

 To use PingAPI to its full potential you have to create a Listener.
-This is done similar to registering a Bukkit listener.
-Before we actually register it we need to create it.
-You can either create a new class that implements 'PingListener,' or just an anonymous inner class.
-Here is a simple example of a PingListener.
+This is done similar to creating a Bukkit listener.
+You can either create a new class that implements PingListener, or just an anonymous inner class.
+Here is a simple example of a PingListener implementation.

 ```java
 public class MyListener implements PingListener {